 Preschoolers(3-5 years old)

-Your child is very sensitive to changes at this age, and the idea of sharing you with a new baby might overwhelm them.
+Your child is susceptible to changes at this age, and the idea of sharing you with a new baby might overwhelm them.

 School-aged Children(5 and up)

-At this age, your older child may feel more curious and less threatened by a new family member’s arrival.
+Your older child may feel more curious and less threatened by a new family member’s arrival at this age.
 However, they’re still going to feel jealous and resentful if you’re spending all your time with the new baby and ignoring them.

 Regardless of their age, welcoming a new sibling may feel challenging on so many levels.
 That’s why you need to prepare them for the birth or adoption of their new sibling.
 If they’re prepared, they:

 - will look forward to welcoming the new baby,